virtuozzo/cloudscripting-docs/docs/creating-manifest/basic-configs.md

 The service doesn’t start as it is not added to autoload in the following cases:

--   the [RestartContainersByGroup](http://apidoc.devapps.jelastic.com/5.4-private/#!/api/environment.Control-method-RestartContainersByGroup) or [RestartContainer](http://apidoc.devapps.jelastic.com/5.4-private/#!/api/environment.Control-method-RestartContainer) methods are called through the API
+-   the [RestartNodes](https://docs.jelastic.com/api/#!/api/environment.Control-method-RestartNodes) method is called through the API

 -   the environment is stopped/started